 Universal Waste Disposal On-Campus

-Florescent bulbs/lamps and mercury containing equipment
+Fluorescent bulbs/lamps and mercury containing equipment

-At Dalhousie, florescent light bulbs and lamps are handled and recycled by Facilities Management and/or external contractors.
+At Dalhousie, fluorescent light bulbs and lamps are handled and recycled by Facilities Management and/or external contractors.
 Presently all bulbs on campus are collected and are sent to Dan-X for recycling through an Efficiency NS program.
 As well, the University has bulb crushers in all zones.